joscheuerer/hands-on-workshop/docs/lab2.md

 ## Overview - What's in the section?
 Time: ~30 minutes

 In this section, we will begin to make use of the StackGuardian marketplace, which can be seen as a library for templates and blueprints.
-But it is more than that - it also allows you to manage the version and lifecycle of your IaC templates, across different protocols, combine multiple templates into a stack and use NoCode to deploy them.
+But it is more than that - it also allows you to manage the version and lifecycle of your IaC templates, across different protocols (like Terraform, Ansible Playbooks, Helm Charts etc..), combine multiple templates/protocols into a stack and use NoCode to deploy them.
-The goal of this usecase is to demonstrate the following:
+The goal of this use-case is to demonstrate the following:

 * Standardize on blueprints and templates
 * Collaborate between teams in an organisation